 One of the most beautiful things about witnessing aquatic life is their movement.
-There is something extremely soothing about the fluidic motion of an Eel, the slow swaying of a manta ray’s pectoral fins and the rhythmic gliding of a beautiful flatworm.
-Add to that a dash of vibrant colors and you get creatures that are a pure bliss to witness.
+There is something incredibly soothing about the fluidic motion of an Eel, the slow swaying of a manta ray’s pectoral fins, and the rhythmic gliding of a beautiful flatworm.
+Add to that a dash of vibrant colors, and you get creatures that are pure bliss to witness.
 The Pinnatus Batfish is a gorgeous specimen of fish that combines both of the aforementioned aspects.
 Interestingly, its striking characteristics are a result of mimicking flatworms.
-This level of mimicry, combined with the Batfish’s ability to ultimately abandon it is what makes it so special.
+This level of mimicry, combined with the Batfish’s ability to abandon it, is what makes it so special ultimately.

 Why can’t we keep the Pinnatus Batfish in an aquarium?

 The Pinnatus Batfish is a saltwater fish.
 It can survive only in a marine aquarium.
 And unlike a typical freshwater aquarium, a marine aquarium requires expert handling.
 The salinity and the temperature need to be at a certain level at all times to ensure the fish’s survival.
 The water has to be crystal clear.
 Moreover, since the Pinnatus Batfish can grow up to 18 inches, it needs at least 150 gallons of water.